yhf98/sql_xml_executor/README.md

-# 🧩 Custom Query Executor
+# 🧩 SQL XML Executor

 A lightweight dynamic SQL executor based on XML configuration files for **FastAPI** and **SQLAlchemy (Async)**.